Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 * The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Tong Yu.

-* The Ripple of Bubble Dynamics: From Influencing Factors of Sectoral Bubbles to Market-Wide Contagion in Chinese Stocks, with Feng Hao, Wang Shaoping.

-  -<font size=3>Presented at NTU Seminar, Singapore, 2024</font>

 * Riding the Bubbles, with Feng Hao.